Symptoms of a Drug Prescription

 • tiredness

-Some side effecs can be serious
+Some side effects can be serious of Aripiprazole.
+Call your healthcare provider immediately.

 • rash